alexansari101/snake_ws/README.md

 # snake_ws
-ROS workspace with packages for simulated control of the CMU Biorobotics lab's SEA snake and SEA hexapod (aka snake monster).
+ROS workspace with packages for simulated control of the CMU Biorobotics Lab's SEA snake and SEA hexapod (aka snake monster).

 Tested with __ROS Kinetic__ and __Ubuntu 16.04__